ickerio/cits3403/README.md

 Database Layer: Sketchy utilizes a relational database to store application data.
 SQLAlchemy is used to interact with the database.
 The database schema includes tables for storing user information, sketches, words and guess sessions.
 SQLite is used for local development and testing.

 Authentication and Authorization: Sketchy implements user authentication and authorization to control access to application features and data.
 Users can register accounts, log in securely, and access authenticated routes.
 Flask-Login is used for session management, while Flask-Bcrypt handles password hashing and verification to enhance security.

-File Storage: ......

-Testing Layer: Sketchy includes a testing layer for automated testing of application functionalities. -complete after all test incl

 ## Instructions